gla-rad/SECOMLib/README.md

 errors are to be handled, simply raise an appropriate SECOM exception.

 ### SECOM Functionality Customisation
-The actual implementation of the signature generation, the encryption and the compression operations is left to the application developer.
-This is achieved via a set of Java interfaces called **providers**, which is not to be confused with the JAX-RS @Provider classes.
-These are just interfaces embeded into the SECOM library operation that provide the required functionality.
+The actual implementations of the signature generation, the encryption and the compression operations are left to the application developer.
+This is achieved via a set of Java interfaces called **providers**, which are not to be confused with the JAX-RS @Provider classes.
+These are just interfaces embedded into the SECOM library operation that provide the required functionality.
 Here is a list of the available provider classes: